-Some of The Best Flea Markets in Baltimore
+Largest Flea Markets in Baltimore

-North Point Plaza Flea Market
+North Point Plaza Flea Market in Dundalk

-North Point Plaza is another one of great flea markets in Baltimore city where you can find what you are looking for from over 200 family-owned vendors.
-They are currently located in Dundalk in Maryland.
+North Point Plaza is another one of the great flea markets in Baltimore City, where you can find what you are looking for from over 200 family-owned vendors.
+They are currently in Dundalk, Maryland.
 Most of the items found here are inexpensive and used goods.
-The good thing about visiting this market is that every week there are new merchandise available and most of the vendors are friendly and responsive.
+The good thing about visiting this market is that every week there is new merchandise available, and most of the vendors are friendly and responsive.

-The Parisian Flea
+The Parisian Flea located near Wyman Park

-Baltimore Farmers’ Market & Bazaar
+Baltimore Farmers’ Market & Bazaar Under the 83 Bridge

-The Baltimore Farmers’ Market & Bazaar might not accommodate the biggest flea markets in Baltimore as it is mainly for fresh produce, but there is still an artisan section where some vendors sell collectibles, antiques, art pieces and artefacts.
-They are operating every Sunday of each week, from early hours of the morning until noon.
+The Baltimore Farmers’ Market & Bazaar might not accommodate the biggest flea markets in Baltimore as it is mainly for fresh produce, but there is still an artisan section where some vendors sell collectibles, antiques, art pieces, and artifacts.
+They are operating every Sunday of each week, from the early hours of the morning until noon.
 Also, this market offers great finds and great quality food as well.
 You can find Baltimore Farmers’ Market & Bazaar under the JFX bridge between Holliday & Saratoga streets.
 All CityLink lanes stop close to this farmer’s market.